International Investment Conference: The Case for Investment in Smarter Cities in Africa

 The first country in the region to conceive a smart city was Kenya which has been leading in East Africa’s ICT and smart city race.
 Kenya broke ground on Konza Techno City in 2013, a 5,000-acre business hub 70km outside Nairobi, Kenya.
 The planned Techno City is projected to accommodate 200,000 people, create 100,000 jobs and generate $1 billion in economic activity each year when it is completed in 2030.
 The tech hub is intended to focus on education, life sciences, telecommunications, and business process outsourcing and IT-enabled services.

 These new initiatives are very important in the establishment of new cities but it is equally important to consider making older cities smarter.
 There are a number of blueprints for making old cities smarter but one of the challenges these cities face include land for expansion, already poorly planned physical infrastructure, inadequate provision of basic services associated with lack of deliberate planning from the beginning and importantly lack of investment funds.
-The Case for Investment in Smarter Cities in Africa’ International Investment Conference will take place on the 26th and 27th of September 2019 in Lake Naivasha Resort, Naivasha, Kenya.
+The Case for Investment in Smarter Cities in Africa’ International Investment Conference will take place on the 24th and 25th of October 2019 in Enashipai Resort and Spa, Naivasha, Kenya.
 The objectives of the Investment Conference are;

 - To identify ways of enhancing economic competitiveness of Africa through functional cities;